 To make the most money, you’ll want to get on a “hotshot” crew.
 These are the people who get the most exciting (meaning dangerous) assignments.
 As “forest fire first responders,” they also work the most hours.

 Hotshot crew firefighters can make $40,000 in less than six months (with overtime and hazard pay).
 In recent years, there has been plenty of work in the western states because of regular and aggresive wildefires.

 This can be dangerous work, and according to the Forest Service you’ll be engaged in “extraordinarily strenuous activities.”
 To get hired, you’ll need to complete a health screening questionnaire (HSQ) and a work capacity test (WCT).
 You must complete a 3-mile hike carrying a 45-pound pack in 45 minutes or less.

-To know whether you’re ready to fight forest fires, Kelly Andersson, contributing editor of Wildland Firefighter Magazine, suggests you spend a week doing the following while carrying a 50-pound backpack:
+To know whether you’re ready to fight forest fires, Kelly Andersson, contributing editor of Wildland Firefighter Magazine, suggested you spend a week doing the following while carrying a 50-pound backpack:

 A high school diploma is sufficient for most wildland firefighting jobs.
 Apart from the health screening, paperwork and work capacity test, you’ll also need to learn job skills.
 The agency that hires you usually provides the training, though they may also refer you to an outside training program.

 For example, the Colorado Firecamp does regular training in Salida, Colorado.
 They help you get a “red card,” which is “an agency-issued document that certifies that an individual has the training, experience and physical fitness to perform the tasks of a specified position on a wildland or prescribed fire.”
 The 32 hours of training costs $450, and you can start as young as 17 — though you’ll have to wait until you’re 18 to be hired.